 - Spams and advertising.
 Companies could make use of the high numbers of users on the portal and use it as free exposure.

-There you have it.
-10 Job portals that can help you find the perfect position for you.
-Best of Luck!
+There you have it – 10 Job portals in Singapore that can help you find the perfect position that suits your needs.